yitimo/api-163-go/homura/HOMURA.md

-Homura is a gunner to connect between Madoka and Sayaka !
+Homura is Madoka's best friend !